microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 }
 ```

 Notice how the `printInformation` function has `Shape` as a parameter, this means that you could send to this function a `Square` or a `Circle` object, and it will work (although the output will be different).
-So now your `main()` function should look like this:
+So now your `main()` function looks like this:

 ```go
 func main() {